 fastboot flash boot magisk_patched.img

-Note: Mac, Linux, and Windows PowerShell users will most likely have to add a period and a slash before entering many of the Fastboot related commands (e.g., ./fastboot flash boot magiskpatched.img)._
+Note: Mac, Linux, and Windows PowerShell users will likely have to add a period and a slash before entering any ADB or Fastboot commands (e.g., ./fastboot flash boot magiskpatched.img).

 Once the patched boot image is successfully installed, you'll need to press the volume buttons a few times until you land on the "Start" option in the Fastboot Mode menu.
 Press the power button to confirm your choice, and it will then reboot your phone back to the lock screen.